Activity for ages 3 to 5.

 Making this busy bag is quick and easy.
 I printed the snowflake tracing cards on cardstock for extra durability and cut them apart.
 Then I grabbed a handful of Q-tips and slid them into a Ziploc bag.
 That’s it.
 See?!
 I promised it was easy.

 Are you hooked on busy bags too?
-Check out these awesome ideas from some of our favorite kid blogger friends.
+Scroll below and click the blue download button to grab your snowflake freebie and then check out these awesome ideas from some of our favorite kid blogger friends.

 FROM LEFT TO RIGHT:

 Gingerbread Man Shape Matching Busy Bag // Powerful Mothering

 Christmas Counting Busy Bag // Coffee Cups and Crayons

 Decorate a Play Dough Christmas Tree Play Kit // Mama.
 Papa.
 Bubba.

 Gingerbread Button Counting Busy Bag // Wildflower Ramblings

 Snowman Busy Bag // Frogs, Snails and Puppy Dog Tails

 Reusable Christmas Sticker Busy Bag // Still Playing School